niccolocorsani/front-end-hci/README.md

 # Simulation of the project

-Below is the final report and presentation, as well as some animated gifs to illustrate some examples of possible interactions with the GUI.
+Below is the final report, as well as some animated gifs to illustrate some examples of possible interactions with the GUI.
 Some Client features: